JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 * **SwiftUI path (this tutorial):** you already have a SwiftUI `App` / `ContentView`, want the KotlinConf-style callback bridge, or your team prefers a declarative Swift shell.
-* **UIKit coordinator path (Kotlin):** greenfield iOS entry, navigation logic belongs in Kotlin `iosMain`, or you want to avoid duplicate navigation state and `UIViewControllerRepresentable` boilerplate.
+* **UIKit coordinator path (Kotlin):** greenfield iOS entry, you prefer imperative UIKit navigation in Kotlin `iosMain`, or you want to avoid duplicate navigation state and `UIViewControllerRepresentable` boilerplate.
-* **UIKit coordinator path (Swift):** expose `ComposeUIViewController` screen factories from `iosMain` with navigation closures, but wire `UITabBarController` / `UINavigationController` push and pop in native Swift — useful when iOS navigation code should stay in Swift while screen content remains shared Compose.
+* **UIKit coordinator path (Swift):** expose `ComposeUIViewController` screen factories from `iosMain` with navigation closures, but wire `UITabBarController` / `UINavigationController` push and pop imperatively in native Swift — useful when iOS navigation code should stay in Swift while screen content remains shared Compose.

 * **Compose-driven navigation with native interop controls**.
 Keep navigation in Compose, but embed native UI controls such as `UITabBar` and `UINavigationBar`, including Liquid Glass styling.
 The trade-off is some interop limitations